kanderson0521/kanderson0521/README.md

 - ⚡ Fun fact: ...
 ⚡ Fun fact: I wanted to be a web developer before pursuing Grad school.
 -->
 Hi!
-I’m Kelly Anderson (she/her), a Data Analyst with 3+ years’ experience and a background in various IT support roles.
-Throughout my experience in the Applied Data Science Master’s program at Syracuse University, I gained a thorough understanding of supervised and unsupervised machine learning techniques and I am excited to leverage my analytical and programming skills toward product development, specifically in the NLP-space.
-I also have an interest in web app development and am looking to move into a role where I can develop and help to deploy ML models and features.
-I love being a data analyst but not as much as programming!
+I’m Kelly Anderson (she/her), a Data Analyst with 3+ years’ experience and a background in various IT support roles moving into a Software Engineer role.
+Recently graduated with a Master's in Data Science where I gained a thorough understanding of supervised and unsupervised machine learning techniques and I am excited to leverage my analytical and programming skills toward product development, specifically in the NLP-space.
+I also have an interest in web app game development in JavaScript and plan on learning melonJS.

 🔭 I’m currently working on a text generation project - stay tuned!

-👯 I’m looking to collaborate on creating chatbots or NLG applications.
+👯 I’m looking to collaborate on creating chatbots that display different personas.

 📫 How to reach me: Kelly.Anderson0521@gmail.com